-Employees earn vacation time based on the calendar year.
-Certain employees are allowed to carry over from the previous year any accrued unused vacation days.
+Employees earn vacation time based on their anniversary date.
+Employees may carry over from the previous year any accrued unused vacation days.
 No employee may have more than thirty unused vacation days on December 31 of any year.
-The CIB has recorded a current liability of \$395,602 and \$428,891 for accrued vacation and related benefits at December 31, 2017 and 2016, respectively, as these benefits are expected to be used within one year.
+The CIB has recorded a current liability of \$449,838 and \$395,602 for accrued vacation and related benefits at December 31, 2018 and 2017, respectively, as these benefits are expected to be used within one year.
 No accrual for employees' sick pay or personal time is recorded since employees are not paid for unused sick leave or personal time upon termination of employment.